 another reason

-After choosing one of the first two options, the system will automatically suggest justification content, which will be included in the notes on the correction.
-Remember that the suggested text is only a starting point – you can, but don’t have to, use our suggestion.
-The description of the reason can be edited freely.
+After choosing one of the first two options, the system will automatically suggest the justification text, which will be included in the notes on the correction.
+Remember that the suggested text is just a starting point – you can, but don’t have to, use our suggestion.
+The description of the reason can be edited however you like.

-In a correction, you can update buyer data such as:
+In the correction, you can update buyer details such as:

 company or buyer name,